Prepare data for MOSClip analysis

 }

 The function selectStablePathwaysModules will retrieve the tabular summary of the results for those pathway modules whose success score is greater than 80.
 It will also print a dotplot showing the resampling success of modules based on their significance level.
-The resampling success count can be retrieved with getPathwaysModulesSuccess and counts can be appended to the tabular summary of module results with addResamplingCounts.
+The resampling success count can be retrieved with getPathwaysModulesSuccess and counts can be appended as a new column to the tabular summary of module results with addResamplingCounts.

 stableModulesSummary <- selectStablePathwaysModules(perms = perms, moduleSummary = sModule, success = 80)